submariner-io/submariner-website/src/content/quickstart/verify_with_discovery.md

 ####  Verify Deployment
-To verify the deployment follow the steps below.
+To verify the deployment follow the steps below which creates an nginx service and ServiceExport for it.

 ```bash
 export KUBECONFIG=cluster-b/auth/kubeconfig